CRO Oversight for a Successful Clinical Trial

 Time: Starts at 9 AM EST

-- Medical and Technical writers
+- Medical Directors and Chief Medical Officers

 - Supervisors, and lead workers in Regulatory Affairs